Art as Diagnostic Instrument, No. 1:

 Capitalizing Cultural Capital

-In our ever evolving contemporary and post-modern times, the word “curate” has migrated from its origin — once the province of art museum and nonprofit cultural professionals tasked with the preservation of historical narratives and the construction of revised narratives.
+In our ever-evolving contemporary and post-modern times, the word “curate” has migrated from its origin — once the province of art museums and nonprofit cultural professionals tasked with the preservation of historical narratives and the construction of revised narratives.
 Now the word applies in a broad range of endeavors involving the intentional display of goods for sale, services, and experiences offered.
 The “curatorial practice” thereby operates outside of art museums and galleries, branching into retail, hospitality, and other domains of the experience economy.
 This essay looks at two recent museum exhibitions of Cartier jewelry — Cartier at the V&A South Kensington in 2025 and Cartier and Islamic Art: In Search of Modernity at the Dallas Museum of Art in 2022* — and argues that when a luxury brand adopts the visual and rhetorical language of museum exhibitions, it does more than elevate brand prestige; it collapses the distinction between public knowledge production and market-driven narrative, therefore transforming cultural authority itself into a convertible form of capital.

 The word “curator” derives from the Latin cura, meaning care or responsibility.
 In its earliest usage, a curator was one entrusted with the oversight or guardianship of something.
 By the nineteenth century, it became primarily associated with museums, archives, and libraries.
 Although not exclusively art-specific, it was institution-specific, for it belonged to custodial institutions of knowledge.
 The rise of independent curators in contemporary art during the 1990s and the 2000s also saw an expanded usage of the word “curator” when the practice became more experimental, occupying spaces outside established institutions.
 Hans Ulrich Obrist treats this expansion with a kind of utopian enthusiasm — “the role of the curator is to create free space, not occupy existing space.”
 [1] In other words, curating as a means of making connections, fostering encounters, creating temporary communities of meaning.
 But what happens when this connective, generative function no longer serves a knowledge-seeking community, but is instead captured by commercial interests?